machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `FunctionTools`

-`FunctionTools` is a marker SPI for contributing host-managed tools and prompts to a `Genai` provider.
+`FunctionTools` is the marker SPI for contributing host-managed tools and prompts to a `Genai` provider.

 #### Purpose